1.4.27 Harmful Sexual Behaviour

 The Strategy Discussions must plan in detail the respective roles of those involved in the enquiries and ensure that the following objectives are met:

-- Information relevant to the protection and needs of the alleged victim is gathered;
+- Information relevant to the protection and needs of the alleged child who has been harmed is gathered;

-- Any criminal aspects of the alleged abuse are investigated;
+- Any criminal aspects of the alleged harmful sexual behaviour are investigated;

 - Any information relevant to any abusive experiences and protection needs of the child who is alleged to have displayed harmful sexual behaviour, is gathered;